Royal Canin Breed-Specific Adult Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-Judging by its ingredients alone, Royal Canin Breed-Specific Adult looks like an average dry dog food.
+Judging by its ingredients alone, Royal Canin Breed-Specific Adult looks like a below-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.

 And a fat-to-protein ratio of about 56%.